-- 1. If a pupil becomes unwell with suspected COVID-19, the pupil should immediately be isolated from other pupils, put on a mask and, if well enough, taken to the drop off / collection point which is the Canopy at Browhead or the front door Portico at Elleray to wait for their lift.
-If the student prefers to wait inside, there is an isolation room at Browhead and Medi-centre at Elleray where the pupil can wait until collected by their parent. - 2.
-If the student is a boarder, the Head of Boarding and Operations Manager will consider if their accommodation is sufficiently isolated.
-If reasonable adjustments cannot be made for the student to isolate in their existing Boarding house, alternative accommodation is available in North Lodge. - 3.
-The staff member with them will contact the School Nurse on duty, who in her absence will be supported by the Head of Boarding.
-Matrons will take their temperature and make a medical assessment.
-The School Nurse will, when possible, remain 2 metres away from the pupil. - 4.
+- 1. If a pupil becomes unwell with suspected COVID-19, the pupil should immediately be isolated from other pupils, put on a mask and, if well enough, taken to the drop off / collection point which is the front door Portico at Elleray to wait for their lift.
+If the student prefers to wait inside, there is a Medi-centre at Elleray where the pupil can wait until collected by their parent. - 2.
+The staff member with them will contact the School Nurse on duty, who in her absence will be supported by the Head of Elleray or designated supervising staff.
+The School Nurse will, when possible, remain 2 metres away from the pupil. - 3.
 The pupil's parents should be contacted so the pupil can be collected and taken home as soon as possible.
-On collection, the parents should telephone reception to confirm they have collected their child before leaving site. - 5.
-If a member of staff becomes unwell with suspected COVID-19, they should immediately isolate from other people and inform the Nurse on duty and/or reception.
-If the member of staff is currently supervising pupils and needs to be replaced, this will be arranged by the Cover Supervisor. - 6.
-If the staff member who is unwell is able to drive home, they should do so straight away.
+On collection, the parents should telephone reception to confirm they have collected their child before leaving site. - 4.
+If a member of staff becomes unwell with suspected COVID-19, they should immediately isolate from other people and inform the Nurse on duty and/or Operations Manager.
+If the member of staff is currently supervising pupils and needs to be replaced, this will be arranged by the Head of Elleray.

+- 5. If the staff member who is unwell is able to drive home, they should do so straight away.
 If not, their family should be contacted so that they can be collected and the staff member should wait in the isolation room until collected.
-The Nurse should wear PPE while attending the staff member. - 7.
-With either pupils or staff members, if the Nurse is concerned that the symptoms are serious enough to warrant immediate medical care, the emergency services should be contacted and an ambulance requested. - 8.
-The parents or staff member should book a COVID-19 test online and report the results to the School Nurse nurse@windermereschool.co.uk In both cases, Positive or Negative, test certificates will be required to be shared with the school.

-- 9. The pupil or staff member should remain at home for at least 10 days.
-The NHS advice is that anyone living with someone with symptoms should stay at home for 14 days from the day the first person got symptoms. - 10.
+The Nurse should wear PPE while attending the staff member. - 6.
+With either pupils or staff members, if the Nurse is concerned that the symptoms are serious enough to warrant immediate medical care, the emergency services should be contacted and an ambulance requested. - 7.
+The parents or staff member should book a COVID-19 test online and report the results to the School Nurse nurse@windermereschool.co.uk In both cases, Positive or Negative, test certificates will be required to be shared with the school. - 8.
+The pupil or staff member should remain at home for at least 10 days.
+The NHS advice is that anyone living with someone with symptoms should stay at home for 14 days from the day the first person got symptoms. - 9.
 If staff live alone and feel they cannot cope with their symptoms at home, or if their condition gets worse, or symptoms do not get better after 7 days, use the NHS 111 online coronavirus (COVID-19) service.
 If you do not have internet access, call NHS 111.
-For a medical emergency dial 999. - 11.
-If pupils or staff develop new coronavirus (COVID-19) symptoms at any point after ending their first period of isolation (self or household), they should follow the same guidance on self-isolation again. - 12.
+For a medical emergency dial 999. - 10.
+If pupils or staff develop new coronavirus (COVID-19) symptoms at any point after ending their first period of isolation (self or household), they should follow the same guidance on self-isolation again. - 11.
 If a pupil or staff member tests positive, the school should be immediately informed.